How boards can help companies stay ahead of the labor shortage

 Ensuring that those big questions—What sort of company are we?
 Who do we want to serve and how?
 How do we get there?—are asked and answered falls to the board.
 And there’s no better time than now to start shaping the company of the future.

-Originally appeared in NACD's Directorship magazine May/June 2017 issue.
+Article originally appeared in NACD's Directorship magazine May/June 2017 issue.